Barry Humphries: One-man shows

-He has made numerous theatrical tours in Germany, Scandinavia, the Netherlands, and in the Far and Middle East.
-In 2003 he toured Australia with his show Getting Back to My Roots (and Other Suckers).
+He made numerous theatrical tours in Germany, Scandinavia, the Netherlands, and the Far and Middle East.
+In 2003, he toured Australia with his show Getting Back to My Roots (and Other Suckers).

+For his delivery of Dadaist and absurdist humour to millions, his biographer Anne Pender described Humphries in 2010 as not only "the most significant theatrical figure of our time ... [but] the most significant comedian to emerge since Charlie Chaplin".